khanshoaib3/minecraft-access/docs/good-resources.md

 * [Minecraft Wiki: Commands](https://minecraft.wiki/w/Commands)

 Some commands are very convenient when you're playing single player worlds.
 You can use them to gain advantages or to improve your game experience.
-Remember to turn on `Allow Cheats` option when you create the world).
+Remember to turn on `Allow Cheats` option when you create the world.

 ## Other Pages